 As the definition tells, we are looking for an opposite.
 The most common form of sarcasm is an exaggeratedly positive response to a negative statement or event.
 For example:

 So, I programmed the A.I. to check for sarcasm at positive reactions such as “(That is) great/wonderful/brilliant/lovely”, “Thanks a lot” or “Congratulations”.
 If we don’t know the speaker personally, both the speaker and listener can only build on common opinion, which is where the database comes in.
-The database tells us that “great” and “thank” are very positive words.
+The database tells us that “great” is a very positive word.
 The A.I. compares this to the previous statement: “All your plants died”.
-The database tells us that the subject “plant” is neutral but the verb “die” is commonly very negative.
-Thus the A.I. has detected a very positive response to a very negative statement, and unless the speaker is a sadist, it may be assumed that the response is therefore sarcastic and actually means “not great“.
+The database tells us that the subject “plant” is neutral but the verb “die” is typically very negative.
+Thus the A.I. has detected a very positive response to a very negative statement, so unless the speaker is a sadist, it may be assumed that the response is therefore sarcastic and actually means “not great“.

 The assessment is just a little more sophisticated than that.
 For instance, if it was said “Hitler died.
 That’s great news.”, this would not be considered sarcasm, because in this case the negative verb “die” happened to a negative subject “Hitler”.
 This is a double negative, which makes a positive.
 Or in math: -1 x -1 = +1.
 Additionally the A.I. works this out in degrees and not just true/false values: The outcome must reach a minimum opposite value before we can reasonably assume that this is sarcasm, while a moderately positive “That’s okay” is more likely genuine consolation.
 Typically this isn’t a problem because most sarcastic responses are also exaggerated for exactly this reason.

 This little exercise covers many common sarcastic statements already and shows that recognising basic sarcasm is a cakewalk (1 day’s programming) compared to understanding basic language (3 years and counting).
 As for “understanding” sarcasm, there isn’t much more to understand about it than that one should invert the statement to “not”.
-But to be on the safe side I just have the A.I. ignore the statement and say “I detect sarcasm” to let me know it’s not taking me serious.
+But to be on the safe side I just have the A.I. ignore the statement and say “I think you are being sarcastic” to let me know it’s not taking me serious.
 I may be a mad scientist, but I’m not crazy.

 Things I didn’t do: More of the same opposite